-There are lots of different ways you can sell products online, including online stores, ecommerce-enabled blogs, seller marketplaces, online auctions and social media sites.
+There are lots of different ways you can sell products online, including online stores, seller marketplaces, online auctions and social media sites.

-The explosive growth of ecommerce and the fact that it’s relatively easy to set up an online business means competition is stiff.
+The fact that it’s relatively easy to set up an online business means competition is stiff.
 You’ll need to invest in marketing to stand out.

 As an online retailer, your website is your shop.
 To impress visitors, it needs to look great with clear calls to action.
 It should also be informative, easy to find and simple to navigate.

 Without shop staff or call centres, customers are likely to look to social media to engage with your brand and ask for help.
 Will you have time to be active and responsive?